 For example, the global sanctions imposed on Iran in response to its suspicious and controversial nuclear program nearly brought the economy to its knees, causing major domestic unrest.
 Fearing a repeat of the 2009 uprising, the mullahs quickly agreed to the conditions set by the international community on curbing its nuclear apparatus.

 The same will be about its human rights violations.
-Iran considers its policy of domestic crackdown, coupled with the export of Islamic fundamentalism, terrorism and extremism abroad, as vital pillars to its very survival.(4),(5) Therefore, it will not back down until it senses seriousness from the international community.
-The fact that more than 2,000 people have been executed since the “moderate” Hassan Rouhani was selected as the regime’s president in July 2013 is the best proof that this administration has no intention to back down from its domestic repression any time soon.
+Iran considers its policy of domestic crackdown, coupled with the export of Islamic fundamentalism, terrorism, and extremism abroad, as vital pillars to its very survival.(4),(5) Therefore, it will not back down until it senses seriousness to the international community.
+The fact that more than 2,000 people have been executed since the “moderate” Hassan Rouhani was selected as the regime’s president in July 2013 is the best proof that this administration has no intention to back down from its domestic repression anytime soon.

 The major opposition group to mullahs, National Council of Resistance of Iran have been advocating for decades demanding serious action on Mullahs’ human rights violations.
 Serious sanctions imposed by the U.N.
 Security Council for the flagrant human rights violations witnessed in Iran, and International Criminal Court holding senior officials accountable is the right policy forward.

 1. Nichols, M. (2015, December 17).
 United Nations condemns human rights abuses in Iran, North Korea.
 Retrieved December 21, 2015, from http://www.trust.org/item/20151217225230-v5hqq/?source=shtw